markusorsi/confgen/README.md

   ```
 ---

+The resulting image will resemble the one shown at the beginning of the README.

 ## Python API
 If you’d like to call the functions directly because you need a quick conformer generator in one of your project pipelines: